-Determination and money award: It's my final decision that I require Options to pay Mr H compensation as set out above, up to a maximum of £160,000 plus any interest and costs payable.

-As I've said above, until the calculations are carried out, I don't know how much the compensation will be, and it may be nowhere near £160,000, which is the maximum sum that I'm able to award in Mr H's complaint.
+Determination and money award: I require Options to pay Mr S compensation as set out above, up to a maximum of £170,000 plus any interest and costs payable.
+As I've said above, until the calculations are carried out, I don't know how much the compensation will be, and it may be nowhere near £170,000, which is the maximum sum that I'm able to award in Mr S' complaint.
 But I'll also make a recommendation below in the event that the compensation is to exceed this sum, although I can't require that Options pays this.

-Recommendation: If the amount produced by the calculation of fair compensation exceeds £160,000, I also recommend that Options pays Mr H the balance.
+Recommendation: If the amount produced by the calculation of fair compensation exceeds £170,000, I also recommend that Options pays Mr S the balance.

-If Mr H accepts this final decision, the money award and the requirements of the decision will be binding on Options.
+If Mr S accepts this final decision, the money award and the requirements of the decision will be binding on Options.
 My recommendation won't be binding on Options.

-Further, it's unlikely that Mr H will be able to accept my final determination and go to court to ask for the balance of the compensation owing to him after the money award has been paid.
-Mr H may want to consider getting independent legal advice before deciding whether to accept this final decision.
+Further, it's unlikely that Mr S will be able to accept my final determination and go to court to ask for the balance of the compensation owing to him after the money award has been paid.
+Mr S may want to consider getting independent legal advice before deciding whether to accept this final decision.